Akeem1955/printf/README.md

 * d
 * i
-You don’t have to handle the flag characters
+*You don’t have to handle the flag characters
-You don’t have to handle field width
+*You don’t have to handle field width
-You don’t have to handle precision
+*You don’t have to handle precision
-You don’t have to handle the length modifiers
+*You don’t have to handle the length modifiers

+* b: the unsigned int argument is converted to binary